 The Provincie of Zeeland has granted the 800.000 euro subsidy from a previous Green Deal with the Dutch government, intended to accelerate the transition to a sustainable economy.
 From this Green Deal the subsidies for the Sloe-warmth project in Vlissingen and the Mechanical Vapor Recompression project at Dow Benelux were granted.

 Provincial executive Ben de Reu (Energy):

-We are very excited for the start of this brilliant initiative and collaboration in Zeeland.
-It is a big step in the development of a future-proof, sustainable, economy in Zeeland.
-We are currently researching the possibility to help finance more projects like this in the future.
-For this purpose we hope to develop an industrial infrastructure fund.
+We are very pleased with this initiative and this collaboration in Zeeland.
+It is a big step towards a more sustainable economy here in Zeeland.
+We are currently investigating if we can support more project like this one in the future from an industrial infrastructure fund we hope to establish.

 Policy in Zeeland

-The residual heat connection project matches the policy the Province of Zeeland has set out in the Economic Agenda 2017-2021 and fits within their current social assignment ‘circular economy and energy transition’.
+The residual heat connection project matches the policy the Province of Zeeland has set out in the Economic Agenda 2017-2021 and fits within their current social directive ‘circular economy and energy transition’.